They are cancerous tumors that arise from the cells that hold the body together (connective tissue).

 Oncologists will recommend drugs for cancer treatment if necessary.

-Treatment of sarcoma tumors involves a multidisciplinary team made up of cancer specialists (physicians and radiation therapists), surgeons, pharmacists, physician assistants, and other healthcare professionals.
+Treatment of sarcoma tumors involves a multidisciplinary team of cancer specialists (physicians and radiation therapists), surgeons, pharmacists, physician assistants, and other healthcare professionals.

-Chemotherapy is the most important treatment available for sarcomas because it is the only form of treatment that prevents and controls the spread of cancer to the lungs, vital organs, and other parts of the body.
+Chemotherapy is the essential treatment available for sarcomas because it is the only form of therapy that prevents and controls the spread of cancer to the lungs, vital organs, and other body parts.

 In the past, chemotherapy was highly toxic and had significant side effects.